-- Mary Mason’s Charity, founded by a will dated November 2nd 1808.
+1. Mary Mason’s Charity, founded by a will dated November 2nd 1808.

-- The Charity of an Unknown Donor.
+2. The Charity of an Unknown Donor.

-- The Charity known as the Poor House.
+3. The Charity known as the Poor House.

 These three were amalgamated in 1896 into one, which was thereafter known collectively as Widford Relief In Need of Charity.

-Thankfully things have moved on since then.
-Other entries in the Minutes Book range from a £5 donation to the nursing fund (“as long as a clause is put in the rules that the nurse does not attend any contagious cases”), 10 shillings for urgent dental treatment and help for “two poor boys” to attend school.
-In later years, I remember that my own grandparents, who lived in North View, were always pleased to receive their sack of coal at Christmas time.
+Back in 1896, donations were given to cover particular needs within the community.
+Entries in the Minutes Book range from a £5 donation to the nursing fund (“as long as a clause is put in the rules that the nurse does not attend any contagious cases”), 10 shillings for urgent dental treatment and help for “two poor boys” to attend school.
+One resident remembers that their own grandparents were always pleased to receive their sack of coal at Christmas time.